matteematt/VisBruf/README.md

 ## Simple Mode

 Simple mode will only respond to the eight brainfuck commands, and can load a file from the command line arguments with the `-f` flag.
 Simple mode will still show the data in memory, although the memory viewer cannot be controlled.
 To launch the program in simple mode use the `-s` or `--simple-mode` flags.
 Simple mode flag must be the first flag in the list if used.
+To quit the executable in simple mode you must use Ctrl-C.

 ## Tests